artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/VeeR/README.md

 1. Start by watching the following video from time 3:12 to time 11:13, to see the RVfpga-Pipeline simulating the same program that we use in the subsequent steps: [RVfpgaToolsVideo](https://youtu.be/Z8QcQRW7F4s?si=8g_GSFpHmIsMQrzI&t=192) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [RVfpgaToolsEnglishVideo](https://youtu.be/HuAF2XOMQmQ?si=-LpY-J7f-ng9AYAa&t=192), you can watch an AI-translated-to-Chinese version of the video here [RVfpgaToolsChineseVideo](https://youtu.be/A_c8GACrW9w?si=gst8rw2755R_JtMA&t=192), or you can enable the subtitles in the original video).

+**NOTE:** The video uses a different directory name than the one we are using in the examples and exercises below; however, the contents of the diretories are the identical.
+Specifically, the ```RVfpga_MasterUCLM/``` directory name used in the video and the ```Simuladores_EC_24-25/RVfpga/``` directory name used below include the same contents.

 2. Open VSCode.
 Open the project (File - Open Folder) located at the following path: ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/ProyectoP2```

     To open the project, simply navigate to the directory ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects```, select the ```ProyectoP2``` directory, and click “Open,” as shown in the following screenshot.